nucypher/nucypher/docs/source/demos/heartbeat_demo.rst

 ------------

-Assuming you already have ``nucypher`` installed with the ``demos`` extra, running the Heartbeat demo only involves running a local fleet of federated Ursulas in the ``examples/`` directory, and executing the ``alicia.py`` and ``doctor.py`` scripts contained in the ``examples/heartbeat_demo`` directory.
+Assuming you already have ``nucypher`` installed with the ``demos`` extra, running the Heartbeat demo involves running a local fleet of federated Ursulas in the ``examples/`` directory, and executing the ``alicia.py`` and ``doctor.py`` scripts contained in the ``examples/heartbeat_demo`` directory.

 First, run the local fleet of federated Ursulas in a separate terminal: